pmitros/school-committee/README.md

     culture.
-When I mentioned this to a school committee member, the response was that, by definition, not all students can excel (and the response was backed by a statement about some students needing to be in low percentiles on achievement scores, by basic math).
+When I mentioned this to a school committee member, the response was that, by definition, not all students can excel (and the response was backed by a statement about some students needing to be in low percentiles on achievement scores, by definition).
 That's not what excellence is about.
 Excellence comes from focus, passion, and interest in specific topics, of which there's an infinite variety.
 It doesn't matter what a student wants to do -- journalism, community organization, programming, or languages